br3ndonland/inboard/README.md

 - [`KEEP_ALIVE`](https://docs.gunicorn.org/en/stable/settings.html#keepalive): Number of seconds to wait for requests on a Keep-Alive connection.
   - Default: `2`
   - Custom: `KEEP_ALIVE="20"`
+- `GUNICORN_CMD_ARGS`: Additional [command-line arguments for Gunicorn](https://docs.gunicorn.org/en/stable/settings.html).
+These settings will have precedence over the other environment variables and any Gunicorn config file.
+  - Custom: To use a custom TLS certificate, copy or mount the certificate and private key into the Docker image, and set [`--keyfile` and `--certfile`](http://docs.gunicorn.org/en/latest/settings.html#ssl) to the location of the files.
+    ```sh
+    docker run -d -p 443:443 \
+      -e GUNICORN_CMD_ARGS="--keyfile=/secrets/key.pem --certfile=/secrets/cert.pem" \
+      -e PORT=443 myimage
+    ```

+### Logging

 - `LOG_LEVEL`: Log level for [Gunicorn](https://docs.gunicorn.org/en/latest/settings.html#logging) or [Uvicorn](https://www.uvicorn.org/settings/#logging).
   - Default: `info`
   - Custom (organized from greatest to least amount of logging):